webciter/classListMonitor/README.md

 <h2>Events</h2>
 <h3>ClassListChanged</h3>

-You can capture changes to the class list with event.target.detail.oldClassList and compare with the current element values in element.classList.
+You can capture changes to the class list with event.detail.oldClassList and compare with the current element values in element.classList.
 Only bind this Event to the elements that require monitoring.

 <pre>